stephenreid321/greenpill/Transcripts/Impact Certificates – Evan Miyazono, Head of Research at Protocol Labs – Green Pill 21.md

 music set yourself free with completely flexible self-repaying loan technology supported on desktop and mobile seize the power of alchemix allowing you to spend and save at the same time leverage your wealth without risk of liquidation take out a loan that repays itself by using yield from your deposit [2102](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=2102.56s)

-to pay off your balance you're only dead his time what was once inconceivable is now within your grasp music so i i guess i'm asked i'm wondering next if you could tell me about this idea of hyper certificates it sounds like it's like supercharging [[impact certificate|impact certificates]] in some meaningful way can you tell me what that is uh the overarching idea and i'll we'll also uh link the talk from in the comments about this um but the general idea is to provide the right layer of abstraction so that you can talk about uh impact in a very rigorous but still [2147](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=2147.52s)
+to pay off your balance you're only dead his time what was once inconceivable is now within your grasp music so i i guess i'm asked i'm wondering next if you could tell me about this idea of hypercertificates it sounds like it's like supercharging [[impact certificate|impact certificates]] in some meaningful way can you tell me what that is uh the overarching idea and i'll we'll also uh link the talk from in the comments about this um but the general idea is to provide the right layer of abstraction so that you can talk about uh impact in a very rigorous but still [2147](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=2147.52s)

 most like fairly user-friendly way if you imagine how one might trade or like represent their contributions to an effort previously then uh you probably want to be able to specify what the name of the project was or what the outputs were who was working on it what time period they're working [2170](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=2170.24s)